(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 That man was Wilmer McLean.

 Wilmer McLean could very well have lived and died unknown in the chronicles of history, but that was not to be his fate.
+His name would come to be attached to his home as Wilmer McLean’s House.

 Wilmer McLean in 1860.
 Image Source.

-And he used his influence to break away from his church and provide a house he owned on Fairfax Street for a new church, St. Paul’s Episcopal.
-He then gave money for land just abutting this house for the construction of a new church building, and in return, the McLean family has (even today) a pew dedicated to them at St. Paul’s.
+Daniel McLean then gave money for land just abutting this house for the construction of a new church building, and in return, the McLean family has (even today) a pew dedicated to them at St. Paul’s.

 Daniel McLean and his wife had ten children.
 Wilmer was orphaned when he was nine; his mother having died two years before, and his father following her soon after.
 Daniel McLean had left at least some fifty thousand dollars to be divided amongst his children, but not until they reached the legal age of twenty-one.